fioritracker/help/docs/usecases/SPS03/test-users.md

 Instead of scrambling with e-mailed lists, you can rely on the Test User app.
 This handy app logs all our test users, centralizes management and is accessible to everyone in the QA system.

 [![](res/tu2.gif)](res/tu2.gif)

+See more in [Test users and their passwords](../../tracked/SPS03/testusers.md) content type description.